The Price (Star Trek: The Next Generation): Plot

 The crew plays host to a group of visiting interplanetary dignitaries who are negotiating for the rights to a stable wormhole to the Gamma Quadrant discovered by the Barzan people, which could provide a valuable and efficient "bypass" through known space.
 Deanna Troi, overwhelmed by her duties as ship's counselor, reluctantly agrees to attend the delegations' reception.
 She meets Devinoni Ral, secretly a fellow empath and negotiator for one of the groups.
-Ral and Troi fall into an instant, passionate affair.
+Ral and Troi immediately fall into a passionate affair.

-Meanwhile, talks over the rights to the wormhole are coming to a boiling point.
-Resolved to achieve success and take over the rights, the Ferengi incapacitate the Federation representative, Seth Mendoza.
+Meanwhile, talks over the rights to the wormhole come to a boiling point.
+Resolved to take over the rights, the Ferengi use a poison to incapacitate the Federation representative, Seth Mendoza.
 Captain Jean-Luc Picard selects First Officer William Riker to replace Mendoza in representing the Federation's interests.
 Riker recommends that the USS Enterprise conduct an exploratory expedition into it before committing the Federation to a binding contract.
 Picard agrees and orders Chief Engineer La Forge and Second Officer Data to take a shuttlecraft into the wormhole.
-In an effort to prevent being outdone, the Ferengi send in a shuttle of their own.
-The two craft are surprised to find themselves in the Delta Quadrant, and as they monitor the wormhole, La Forge and Data agree that while the other end of the wormhole may be stable, this end is not, making the wormhole worthless.
-Further, they detect signs that this end of the wormhole may move soon.
-The two try to warn the Ferengi about this before they return through it, but the two Ferengi remain steadfast.
-The Ferengi are shocked when the wormhole vanishes in front from them, stranding them in the Delta Quadrant.
+The Ferengi decide to send in a shuttle of their own, in an effort to compete with the Federation.
+The two craft are surprised to find themselves in the Delta Quadrant; as they monitor the wormhole, La Forge and Data agree that while the "entrance" of the wormhole may be stable, the "exit" is not, which makes the wormhole worthless.
+Further, they detect signs that the "exit" of the wormhole may move soon, which would prevent them from returning home as expected.
+Data and La Forge try to warn the Ferengi, but the Ferengi mock their concern and refuse to follow quickly, so Data and La Forge enter the wormhole alone.
+The Ferengi are then shocked when the wormhole vanishes in front of them, stranding them in the Delta Quadrant.